Recent Credit Event Loans: Explore Mortgages for Low or Bad Credit Scores

 If you have had a recent credit event, then it may seem impossible to secure a mortgage with many of the lenders on the market.
 For those with credit scores that fall below 680, certain financial institutions may demand unreasonable terms with excessive fees and high interest rates.
 However, it’s important to keep in mind that you do have options when it comes to securing a home loan, even if you have poor credit.

-While 600 credit score home loans may sound completely out of the question for some lenders, Griffin Funding is willing to work with borrowers who have experienced credit problems due to unforeseen circumstances.
-Everyone makes mistakes and faces adversity from time to time.
-But we believe that a single setback that has affected your credit should not get in the way of being able to purchase real estate, whether that be as an investor or a homeowner.
+While 600 credit score home loans may sound completely out of the question for some lenders, Griffin Funding is a mortgage lender willing to work with low credit scores and borrowers who have experienced problems due to recent credit events and unforeseen circumstances.

 A credit event is any occurrence in your borrowing history that typically has a negative effect on your creditworthiness or ability to borrow.
 Recent credit events may include: